INFOM126-Automated-Software-Engineering/2048-groupe-07/CONTRIBUTING.md

 When changes are necessary, request them, do not demand them, and do not assume that the submitter already knows how to add a test or run a benchmark.
 Specific performance optimization techniques, coding styles, and conventions change over time.
 The first impression you give to a new contributor never does.
 If your comments were addressed but were not folded automatically after new commits or if they proved to be mistaken, please, hide them with the appropriate reason to keep the conversation flow concise and relevant.
 Be aware of the person behind the code.

-Your comments were addressed but were not folded automatically after new commits or if they proved to be mistaken, please, hide them with the appropriate reason to keep the conversation flow concise and relevant.
+If a pull request appears to be abandoned or stalled, it is polite to first check with the contributor to see if they intend to continue the work before checking if they would mind if you took it over.
-Be aware of the person behind the codeIf a pull request appears to be abandoned or stalled, it is polite to first check with the contributor to see if they intend to continue the work before checking if they would mind if you took it over.
 When doing so, it is courteous to give the original contributor credit for the work they started in the commit log, or by using an Author: meta-data tag in the commit.
 Approving a change.

 Any administrator is authorized to approve any other contributor's work.
 Collaborators are not permitted to approve their own pull requests.